namelessu/Notes/Useless College Notes/Recent Egypt History/3-Ismail Pasha.md

 ## 16. **Why was Ismail Pasha forced to abdicate?
 To whom?**
 - The financial pressure from Europe resulted to his abdication under the order of ottoman sultan.
-- He abdicated to Tawfik pasha
+- He abdicated to Tawfik pasha in 1879.
 ## 17. **When did he pass away?**
 - He died in March 1895.
 ## 18. **Do you think his legacy is more defined by his modernization efforts or financial crisis?
 Give reasons.**